JosephEoff/josepheoff.github.io/_posts/2021-05-15-howtosolder-17-headset.md

 That blob is your "solder pot."
 You'll need to "refill" it from time to time from your roll of solder wire, so keep the solder wire handy.

 Now, poke the **point** of one of the wires into the blob.
 Use the point because the ends of the strands are already bare and will help heat the lacquer from the inside.
-You'll end up with a silverly spot of solder on the very tip of the wire - with all of the strands stuck together because the wire melted inside the copper strands.
+You'll end up with a silverly spot of solder on the very tip of the wire - with all of the strands stuck together because the string melted inside the copper strands.

 |Tin the tip|
 |---------|